yuhko-msft/microsoft-graph-docs/api-reference/beta/api/riskyusers-confirmcompromised.md

 | Authorization  | Bearer {token}.
 Required. |

 ## Request body
-Specify the risky user IDs to dismiss in the request body.
+Specify the risky user IDs to confirm as compromised in the request body.

 ## Response